Stefremy/Autogo/README.md

 ## Running the Next.js project

-The Next.js application lives inside the `frontend` folder.
-You can use either Yarn or npm to install dependencies and run the project.
+The Next.js application and all of its dependencies live inside the `frontend` folder.
+Use either Yarn or npm to install modules **from that directory** and run the project.

 ### Using npm